| | |

 strawberries cut up for spring fruit salad

 Take off the tops of the strawberries and slice them into small pieces.
+Add to mixing bowl.

 Frequently Asked Questions

-Can I make fruit salad in advance?
+Can I make fruit salad ahead of time?

 Of course!
 This recipe is easy to make ahead.
 Just toss it together and store in the fridge, covered, until you’re ready to enjoy it.